srheduwe/DACES/README.md

 ------------

     ├── LICENSE
     ├── README.md                   <- The top-level README for developers using this project.
     ├── data
     │   └── correct indices         <- All indices of the images, that have been correctly classified by the used models in this study.
     │
     ├── requirements.txt            <- The requirements file for reproducing the analysis environment.
     │
-    ├── config                  <- The yaml files of all conducted experiments.
+    ├──  src                        <- Source code for use in this project.
+    │    └── DACES.py              <- Main file for the DACES attack.
+    │    └── HPO.py                <- Hyperparameter Optimisation with SMAC3
+    │    └── dim_reduction.py      <- Different dimensionality reduction techniques, incl.
+BI, NNI, SA and │grid downsizing │    └── evaluate_models.py    <- for obtaining the correct indices
+    │    └── fitness               <- calculates the fitness values
+    │    └── loader.py             <- For loading the different models and datasets
     │
-    └──  src                    <- Source code for use in this project.
-         └── DACES.py           <- Main file for the DACES attack.
-         └── HPO.py             <- Hyperparameter Optimisation with SMAC3
-         └── dim_reduction.py   <- Different dimensionality reduction techniques, incl.
-BI, NNI, SA and grid downsizing └── evaluate_models.py <- for obtaining the correct indices └── fitness            <- calculates the fitness values └── loader.py          <- For loading the different models and datasets
+    └── config                      <- The yaml files of all conducted experiments.
+        └── ImageNet
+        │   └── BI
+        │   └── Grid
+        │   └── NNI
+        │   └── SA
+        └── CIFAR100